PisterLab/BotNet/README.md

 ### Visualizing both Simulators

 Both simulators can be visualized live in the same experiment.
 To do this
-1. Set the Swarm Sim scenario to dual_vis_tisch
+1. Set the Swarm-Sim scenario to dual_vis_tisch
-2. Set the Swarm sim solution to tisch_visualization
+2. Set the Swarm-Sim solution to tisch_visualization
 3. run dual_visualization.sh

 ### Running on Windows